 Pick ‘n’ mix activities

 Definitely do at least 2 of the following activities!
+If you are learning within a group consider engaging in one of the below as a collaborative activity.
 Remember to share on Twitter using #byod4l

 1. Reflection: Share with others how you currently filter out useful sources.
 Share your reflections with others via Twitter.

 2. Making: Create a response to one of the scenarios on your own or with others based on the discoveries you made through investigating this.
 Capture your findings a format you have not used yet as part of this course. (ilo-2)

 3.Development: Identity an app that could help you curate content.
 Ask for advice if needed.
 Download the app and share a list with others using Twitter.
 Explain how you intend to use it. (ilo-3)

 Also check the Tools tab for suggestions and remember the Resources and suggested readings too!

 Use Comments to share your own suggestions with us.